conr2286/PocketFT8Xcvr/README.md

 # PocketFT8Xcvr41
-An implementation of Charles Hill's Palm-Sized Pocket FT8 Transceiver updated for Teensy 4.1 with SMD peripherals
+An implementation of Charles Hill's Palm-Sized Pocket FT8 Transceiver updated for Teensy 4.1 with SMD components on a 4-Layer board

 # Version 1.00 (Under development)